-In fiscal 2016, we also continued to benefit from effective capital management, which remains a significant priority.
+In fiscal 2017, we continued to benefit from effective capital management, which remains a significant priority.
 Maintaining robust capital and liquidity positions provides us with a protective cushion during difficult periods, as well as the ability to pursue new opportunities.

-Fiscal 2016 Executive Compensation Highlights
+Fiscal 2017 Executive Compensation Highlights

-For fiscal 2016, the Compensation Committee:
+For fiscal 2017, the Compensation Committee:

-- Increased the base salaries of Frank C. Sullivan by 2.1%; Mr. Rice by 2.9%; Mr. Gordon by 3.3%; Mr. Moore by 9.1%; and Ms. Kastner by 3.5%; - Awarded stock appreciation rights consistent with fiscal 2015 awards, and Performance Earned Restricted Stock (PERS) grants higher than fiscal 2015 to reflect Company performance; - Awarded Performance Contingent Restricted Stock (PCRS) grants for the three-year performance period from June 1, 2015 ending May 31, 2018 to replace grants related to the performance period ended May 31, 2015.
-These new grants represent significantly fewer shares than previously awarded in light of the increased price of our Common Stock.
-Vesting is contingent upon achieving certain performance goals but are shown at 100% of value throughout this Proxy Statement; and - Increased cash awards under the Incentive Plan for fiscal 2016 compared to fiscal 2015 by \$150,000 for Frank C. Sullivan; by \$140,000 for Mr. Rice; by \$100,000 for Mr. Gordon; by \$25,000 for Mr. Moore; and by \$35,000 for Ms. Kastner.
+- Did not increase the base salaries of Messrs.
+Sullivan, Rice, Gordon and Moore, and increased the base salary of Ms. Kastner by 1.6%; - Awarded stock appreciation rights consistent with fiscal 2016 awards, but did not award Performance Earned Restricted Stock (PERS) grants; and - Decreased cash awards under the Incentive Plan for fiscal 2017 compared to fiscal 2016 by \$320,000 for Mr. Sullivan; by \$240,000 for Mr. Rice; by \$100,000 for Mr. Gordon; by \$75,000 for Mr. Moore; and by \$20,000 for Ms. Kastner.

-As a result, total fiscal 2016 compensation, as set forth in the Summary Compensation Table, increased compared to total fiscal 2015 compensation for all of our named executive officers.
+As a result, total fiscal 2017 compensation, as set forth in the Summary Compensation Table, decreased compared to total fiscal 2016 compensation for all of our named executive officers.

-Fiscal 2016 Corporate Governance Highlights
+Fiscal 2017 Corporate Governance Highlights

 We place a high priority on maintaining good governance standards, including the oversight of our executive compensation policies and practices.
-The following policies and practices were in effect during fiscal 2016:
+The following policies and practices were in effect during fiscal 2017:

-- The leadership structure of our Board consists of a Chairman (who is also our Chief Executive Officer), a Lead Director (who leads the meetings of our independent Directors held in January, April and July of each year), and strong Board committee chairs. - We maintain a majority voting policy for the election of Directors in uncontested elections, and require an offer to resign by any incumbent Director who is not re-elected. - The Compensation Committee is composed solely of independent Directors who have established methods to communicate with stockholders regarding their executive compensation ideas and concerns. - The Compensation Committee conducts an annual review and approval of our compensation strategy, including a review of our compensation-related risk profile, to ensure that our compensation-related risks are not reasonably likely to have a material adverse effect on the Company. - We maintain stock ownership guidelines for our executive officers and Directors, each of whom either satisfied the applicable ownership guidelines as of May 31, 2016 or is within the grace period for achieving such ownership thresholds. - Our insider trading policy prohibits short sales and hedging transactions of shares of our Common Stock by Directors, officers and employees. - Performance-based compensation arrangements that use a variety of performance measures, including performance-based equity awards. - We maintain a clawback of executive compensation policy, which applies to the Company's executive officers. - Our 2014 Omnibus Plan prohibits the repricing of stock options or stock appreciation rights without stockholder approval. - Our 2014 Omnibus Plan provides double-trigger vesting provisions for long-term equity awards.
+- The leadership structure of our Board consists of a Chairman (who is also our Chief Executive Officer), a Lead Director (who leads the meetings of our independent Directors held in January, April and July of each year), and strong Board committee chairs. - We maintain a majority voting policy for the election of Directors in uncontested elections, and require an offer to resign by any incumbent Director who does not receive more votes "for" election than "withheld." - The Compensation Committee is composed solely of independent Directors who have established methods to communicate with stockholders regarding their executive compensation ideas and concerns. - The Compensation Committee conducts an annual review and approval of our compensation strategy, including a review of our compensation-related risk profile, to ensure that our compensation-related risks are not reasonably likely to have a material adverse effect on the Company. - We maintain stock ownership guidelines for our executive officers and Directors, each of whom either satisfied the applicable ownership guidelines as of May 31, 2017 or is within the grace period for achieving such ownership thresholds. - Our insider trading policy prohibits short sales, pledging, and hedging transactions of shares of our Common Stock by Directors, officers and employees. - Performance-based compensation arrangements that use a variety of performance measures, including performance-based equity awards. - We maintain a clawback of executive compensation policy, which applies to the Company's executive officers. - Our 2014 Omnibus Plan prohibits the repricing of stock options or stock appreciation rights without stockholder approval. - Our 2014 Omnibus Plan provides double-trigger vesting provisions for long-term equity awards.